-Once it’s nice and warmed up, take a mug or pyrex measuring cup, and fill it with water (temp doesn’t matter too much, I used luke warm).
+2. Once it’s nice and warmed up, take a mug or pyrex measuring cup, and fill it with water (the temperature of the water doesn’t matter too much, I typically use luke warm though).

-It’s going to sizzle like crazy and you let it do it’s thing for a few seconds.
+It’s going to sizzle like crazy, just make sure you let it do it’s thing for a few seconds.

 I had to use metal this time and it did just fine.
 This old beat-up pan is one that I found at a yard sale years ago and it still needs to be re-seasoned…otherwise I wouldn’t dare use metal.

 This stuck-on food was really bad so I had to repeat the process, but just once.

 After trying out this tip a few times, I found that you don’t need to wash out all of the food that got scraped off each time you do this, just slide the loosened food out of the way, let the pan warm back up a little and do it again.